co-log/co-log/co-log/tutorials/2-custom/Custom.md

 ## Application environment

-If you have complex Haskell application, then most likely you also have non-trivial settings that configure your application environment.
-The environment may store various parameters important for the work of your application.
-Interestingly, we can store `LogAction` inside the same environment to use it automatically for our logging functions.
+If you have a complex Haskell application, then you are likely to also have non-trivial settings that configure your application environment.
+The environment may store various parameters relevant to your application's behavior.
+Interestingly, we can store a `LogAction` inside the same environment to use it for our logging functions.

-The environment for your application can look like this:
+The environment for your application may look like this:

 ```haskell
 data Env m = Env